 We do not allow any person or organization acting on our behalf to use our customer information for their own marketing purposes.

+We only track aggregated statistics to improve our products and services.
 We do not track online behavior at an individual’s level.
-We only track aggregated statistics to improve our products and services.

 We only use customer data for customer service, billing, planning, and grid management.
-We limit our data gathering to the usage data recorded by the meter, unless you have given us permission to measure in more detail, such as signing up for one of our special programs.
+We limit data gathering to the usage data recorded by the smart meter, unless given permission to measure this data in more detail (such as signing up for one of our special programs).

 How We Plan to Engage Our Customers